WFXZ-CD

-WFXZ-CD (channel 24) is a Class A television station in Boston, Massachusetts, United States.
+WFXZ-CD (channel 24) is a low-power, Class A television station in Boston, Massachusetts, United States.
 The station is owned by the WGBH Educational Foundation.
 WFXZ-CD's studios are located in Woburn.

 Under a channel sharing arrangement, WFXZ-CD shares transmitter facilities with co-owned PBS member station WGBH-TV (channel 2) on Cabot Street in Needham.
 Despite WFXZ-CD legally holding a low-power Class A license, it transmits using WGBH-TV's full-power spectrum.
 This ensures complete reception across the Boston television market.

 History

 The station's construction permit was originally granted on November 30, 1989, as W29BA, operating on channel 29, which would be licensed to nearby Lawrence.
 However, by the time finally it signed on the air with a home shopping service in early 2000, it had moved to channel 24, was licensed to Boston and adopted the W24CM call sign.

 A few months later, channel 24 changed its call letters to WVXN-LP.
 In 2001, the station was upgraded to Class A status as WVXN-CA and dropped home shopping programming in favor of affiliating with MTV2.
 The station changed its callsign to WFXZ-CA in 2003.
 In July 2006, the station became the Boston affiliate of the Azteca América network.